-Flank steak in the right marinade becomes succulent and tender.
+Flank steak in the right marinade becomes succulent and tender and what carnivore wouldn’t want that?
 The marinade for this dish is based on Cuban mojo, the signature marinade of Cuba.
 It’s often served in Latin American restaurants as a dipping sauce for meats, poultry and fish.
-Try this heart-healthy version.
+Try this heart-healthy version!

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy